HarrisQ/linearsdr/README.md

 Major Things to do:
 ---
-* Write Vignettes/Examples Script
+* Write Vignettes/Examples
 * Finish code for Multivariate Continuous Response
-* Write more Documentation
+* Write more Documentation for functions